 Bon + Yogen Fruz

 These two places share the same storefront, so we’ve put them together.
 Bon is a delicious ice cream place and Yogen Fruz has fresh frozen yogurt you can get piled high with fruit.
-We think you should probably test out both, especially since a semester here means lots of hot and humid weather.
+It's been really popular with ILP volunteers and we have a feeling you might stop by more than once or twice during your semester here.

 Address: Calle Beller, Puerto Plata 57000, Dominican Republic

-A cute, bistro style restaurant (peek the pretty tile floors), this is another favorite spot our volunteers love.
-All of your meals at home will be covered as a part of your ILP Program Fee, but sometimes it’s nice to go out for breakfast on the weekend, or just to celebrate — Kaffee is the spot for all of that!
-Volunteers like to get ranch chicken bacon wraps, BBQ burgers, fries, and Chinola juice which is “the best juice ever”.
+A cute, bistro-style restaurant (with the prettiest tile floors), this is another favorite spot our volunteers love.
+All of your meals at home will be covered as a part of your ILP Program Fee, but sometimes it’s nice to go out for breakfast on the weekend or have a special celebration dinner — Kaffee is the spot for all of that!
+Volunteers like to get ranch chicken bacon wraps, BBQ burgers, fries, and chinola juice which is “the best juice ever”.

 Address: Calle Prof Juan Bosch no 42, Puerto Plata 57091, Dominican Republic